 - A new definition for the APRA Dramatic Context Licence came into effect on 1 January 2018.

-- Under these changes, shows that portray a ‘storyline’ and have ‘one or more narrators or characters’ will be required to attain a Dramatic Context Licence.
+- Under these changes, shows that portray a ‘storyline’ and have ‘one or more narrators or characters’ will be required to attain a Dramatic Context Licence to be licensed by APRA.
 This may include shows that were previously licensed under a music event or concert licence.

 LPA has been in extensive consultation with the Australasian Performing Right Association (APRA) regarding its review of the Dramatic Context Licence.